wp-plugins/tooltip-ck/readme.txt

 <p>Tooltip CK</p><p>Example of use :</p><p>{tooltip}Text to hover{end-texte}a friendly little boy{end-tooltip}</p>

-Get more informations and see the demo on http://www.wp-pluginsck.com/en/wordpress-plugins/tooltip-ck
+<p>Get more informations and see the demo on http://www.wp-pluginsck.com/en/wordpress-plugins/tooltip-ck</p>

 == Installation ==